nji3/Deep_Learning_Study_Tutorial/README.md

 Week 4: How Beautiful are these Animals (Simple application of Convnet, Overfitting not finished yet)

-Week 5 to 6: AutoEncoder on the Human Face images
+Week 5: AutoEncoder on the Human Face images and Image denoising